camillasancricca/pvldb-2022-2023-toward-a-quality-aware-desing-of-data-preparation-pipelines/README.md

 - ranking_validation.py: creates a csv table for the validation of a ranking given the set of performance scores extracted using main_parallel_validation.py

 ## Requirements
-You can find all the libraries used in this project in the requirements.txt.
+You can find all the libraries used in this project in the requirements.txt